zhoubin-me/lushi_script/README.md

 To install python, we recommand [Anaconda](https://www.anaconda.com/products/individual#windows).
 Make sure you added python path into your ```$PATH``` system environment/variables

-Run the following in your commandline/terminal for **Requirements** installation
+Run the following in your commandline/terminal for **requirements** installation

 ```bash
 pip install opencv-python numpy pyautogui pillow pywin32 pyyaml